datastax/python-driver/README.rst

       $ brew install libev

-If successful, you should be able to use the libev event loop by doing the following
+If successful, you should be able to build and install the extension (just using ``setup.py build`` or ``setup.py install``) and then use the libev event loop by doing the following

     .. code-block:: python